 - Recommended water bath: Place the cheesecake pan into a large roasting pan.
 Carefully fill the pan 1-inch full with boiling water, being careful to not splash any water onto the cheesecake.

-- Bake the cheesecake at 425 degrees for 10 minutes, then reduce the temperature to 250 degrees and continue cooking for 70-80 minutes, or until the cheesecake has set.
+- Bake the cheesecake at 325°F and continue cooking for 90-100 minutes, or until the cheesecake has set.

 - Turn the oven off and crack open the oven door, allowing the cheesecake to cool for 1 hour without moving it from the oven.

 - Remove from the oven.
 Run a knife around the edge of the pan so that the cheesecake does not stick.
 Place plastic wrap over the top of the cheesecake and place in the refrigerator for at least 8 hours, or overnight.